 Individuals are provided an opportunity to add up to three personal email addresses and three mobile numbers to their account.
 This also allows account holders to add other individuals such as parents or guardians to their account if they wish.
-Other individuals who are interested in signing up for a Fontbonne Alerts account can request an account by contacting the Director of Public Safety Larry Vertrees at 314.719.8024.
+Other individuals who are interested in signing up for a Fontbonne Alerts account can request an account by contacting the Communications and Marketing.